Deployment guide

 The inventory_ssh.yml which provides s skeleton for you to update and match your architecture so each component can be deployed on a dedicated node.

-The inventory_ha.yml which is very similar to the previous one but also provides s skeleton for repository clustering (see the deployment guide for details on repository clustering).
+The inventory_ha.yml which is very similar to the previous one but also provides support for repository clustering (see acs cluster section for more details).

 A complete documentation about inventory file is available at inventory file